 \textbf{Self-Supervised Learning.~}Self-supervised learning is an emerging paradigm that enables models to learn meaningful representations directly from unlabeled data by formulating surrogate tasks in which the labels are derived from the data itself.
 In the context of CWI, self-supervised learning offers a powerful means to exploit the inherent structure and redundancy in waveform measurements, without relying on explicit supervision.
 Recent advances have demonstrated its potential in tasks such as low-frequency extrapolation and feature embedding.
-For example, the SiameseFWI framework~\cite{SiameseFWI-2024-Saad} introduces a contrastive learning setup where pairs of simulated and observed waveforms are mapped into a shared latent space using a Siamese neural network, enabling robust misfit evaluation without the need for pixel-wise loss functions.
-Other approaches leverage signal masking or predictive reconstruction tasks to derive supervisory signals, allowing the network to learn frequency-domain or spatial-temporal patterns directly from the input data.
+For example, self-supervised strategies have been used to learn missing low-frequency waveform components from band-limited observations by enforcing cycle consistency or predictive reconstruction objectives, thereby alleviating the lack of low-frequency data commonly encountered in full-waveform inversion~\cite{Self-2024-Cheng, Learning-2023-Sun, Self-2020-Wang}.
+In addition, self-supervised learning has been applied to map simulated and observed waveforms into a shared latent space and enforce representation consistency, enabling robust misfit evaluation without the need for pixel-wise loss functions~\cite{SiameseFWI-2024-Saad}.
 The core advantage of self-supervised methods lies in their ability to harness large-scale unlabeled datasets for pretraining, which can subsequently enhance performance on downstream inversion tasks, particularly when labeled data is scarce.
-However, the success of self-supervised learning depends heavily on the design of pretext tasks and alignment with the physics of wave propagation, making it an active and promising area for further exploration in CWI.
+However, the success of self-supervised learning depends heavily on the design of pretext tasks and their consistency with the physics of wave propagation, making it an active and promising area for further exploration in CWI.